fbpx

 Key takeaways from our recent Q&A webinar with our Director of Climate Services, Nicole Sullivan.

-Hello, and welcome to the recap of our recent Q&A. I’m Nicole Sullivan, Director of Climate Services at CarbonBetter.
+Hello, and welcome to the recap of our May 2023 Q&A with Nicole Sullivan, former Director of Climate Services at CarbonBetter.
 During this Q&A session, we addressed several practical aspects related to initiating and developing sustainability strategies for businesses.
 The session was designed to clarify and provide insights into diverse topics such as integrating sustainability into operations, performing carbon accounting and reporting, setting sustainability goals, and navigating the world of carbon credits.
 The answers provided were based on practical experience and designed to help businesses comprehend and manage the challenges that come with implementing sustainability initiatives.
 Below is the full replay with chapters marking the start of each question.

 In addition to the full replay above, below is a quick summary of all of the questions and answers I covered during the webinar.